-The Rhode Island Family Court, in all counties across the State Of Rhode Island and Providence Plantations, are taking the plunge into the digital age.
+The Rhode Island Family Court, in all counties, across the State of Rhode Island and Providence Plantations, are taking the plunge into the digital age.
 The Providence Family Court will begin the process of going all digital beginning tomorrow 10/31/14.
-There will be no paper files anymore!

 All Court filings will be filed electronically including complaints for absolute divorce and miscellaneous complaints for visitation and child custody.
-However, rumor has it that pro-se litigants will be able to submit paper documents and such documents will be converted to pdf files by the clerks.
+However, pro-se litigants will be able to submit paper documents and such documents will be converted to pdf files by the clerks.
 This specifically includes Providence Family Court, Washington County Family Court, Newport Family Court and Kent County Family Court

 E-filing will be the new normal for all Domestic causes of action including adoption, paternity, divorce, post divorce, child support, custody, visitation etc. How all of this will play out on a day to day basis is yet to be determined.
 However, be prepared for some turbulence at the Court in the coming weeks as everyone tries to sort out these revolutionary changes.